Afreveletti/Rotated-LFCA/README.md

 The LFCA and Lanczos filter functions are contained in "Signal_Processing.py" and "Lanczos_Filter.py "files, respectively.
 These are both taken from https://github.com/rcjwills/lfca/tree/master/Python.
 The Lanczos filter code has not been modified and is identical to what is available at the link.
 The LFCA function, however, has been edited to accommodate a concatenated LFCA approach; though, they are essentially the same. https://doi.org/10.5281/zenodo.18071312

+The forced and unforced model and observations data can be found at: https://doi.org/10.5281/zenodo.18089744